anand-vyas/automated-test-prioritization/README.md

+# Test prioritization using Total and Additional strategies

 This is a project taken from https://github.com/JodaOrg/joda-time for testing our test prioritization tool.

+Please Note:
+The prioritized list of test classes used to create the test suites in this project have been derived from output files created in this project by me: https://github.com/anand-vyas/creating-prioritized-testclass-list

-To test this project please follow these steps:
+## To test this project please follow these steps:

 1. Download the project to your local directory.
 2. Open your terminal window and using the "cd" command change your directory to this folder.